panagot/MonkeDeals/README.md

-# MonkeDeals - Web3 Deal Discovery & Loyalty Platform
+# MonkeDeals - Web3 Deal Discovery & Loyalty Platform 🍌

 A decentralized deal discovery platform built on Solana, enabling merchants to mint promotional coupons as NFTs and users to discover, trade, and redeem real-world savings transparently.

+**Built for the MonkeDAO Hackathon**

 ---